8 / 7

 Perched on a hillside in the hamlet of Mužolini Donji, a short drive from the hillside town of Buje, this bucolic property recreates the feeling and style of a typical Istrian village, surrounded by olive groves and vineyards, gardens of edible herbs and plants, a views of the sea in the distance.
 The property features a bar and restaurant, outdoor pool, sauna, and complimentary WiFi and provides an ideal base for exploring the local gastronomy.
 Modern rooms offer elegant decor, air conditioning, minibar, coffee machine, safe, electric kettle, toiletries, bathrobe, slippers, and hairdryer.

 This trip has been designed to include daily exploratory walks that range from one to three hours.
 Each day, whether touring a city or winery, guests should be prepared to be on their feet for multiple continuous hours.
 Guests should feel comfortable strolling along cobbled surfaces, walking up and down stairs, and sauntering down uneven nature paths.
-Europe tends to have Old World infrastructure (narrow cobblestone streets, lack of elevators, etc.) which can leave some areas inaccessible — if you require any walking assistance, please inquire with our guest services team.
+Europe tends to have Old World infrastructure (narrow cobblestone streets, lack of elevators, etc.), which can leave some areas inaccessible.
 Typically, our more invigorating walks are included as optional activities.
-Please contact us at email@example.com if you have questions.
+If your mobility is limited in any way, or if you have questions, please contact our Guest Services team at firstname.lastname@example.org.

 Note: Group maximum is based on double occupancy.
 The itinerary is subject to change or substitution at any time.
 You can learn more at experi.com/agreement.